Immigration checklist - what do I need to know?

 - Make arrangements for your car or motorcycle

 Register your car or motorcycle with the RDW (Netherlands Vehicle Authority) to import it in the Netherlands.
 This will provide you with a Dutch license plate.
 You can read exactly how this works in Moving to the Netherlands and bringing your vehicle.

 If you have any questions, please call the Tax Information Line Cars.

 - Send us your account number

 We need your bank account number to send you tax refunds.
-For this purpose use the form Opgaaf rekeningnummer particulieren (only available in Dutch).
+For this purpose use the form Opgaaf rekeningnummer particulieren (Dutch only).